MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/exercise-3-create-new-configuration-manager-report.md

 manager: dougeby
 ---

-# Exercise 3: Create a New Configuration Manager Report
+# Exercise 3: Create a new Configuration Manager report

 In this exercise, you will create a simple report in Microsoft SQL Server Report Builder, and configure the report properties.